games-on-whales/unraid-plugin/README.md

 ## Important Note

 This plugin is still a work in progress.
-While several people have found it useful, it is still at least theoretically possible it could be issues with it;
+While several people have found it useful, it is still at least theoretically possible there could be issues with it;
 possibly even issues that we don't know how to help you fix.
 Having said that, it doesn't do anything permanent to your system, so uninstalling the plugin should be a good last-resort solution.